 “What, then, is a revolution?”

 Stepping back from Nou’s and McLean’s analysis, one is tempted to say that Land Value Taxation was stopped by the “deep state”.
-In fact, a general “deep state” theory is posited by another historian, Arno Mayer (also previously cited).
-His thesis is that the period 1870-1956 was driven as much by counterrevolution as by revolution, and that counterrevolution has been passed over, resulting in a distorted view of history.
+In fact, a broader “deep state” theory is posited by another historian, Arno Mayer.
+His thesis is that the period 1870-1956 was driven as much by counterrevolution as by revolution, and that counterrevolution has been passed over by scholars, resulting in a distorted view of history.
 Mayer identifies the landed class as the chief counterrevolutionary interest, that its decline has been exaggerated.

 “a nurtured and internally coherent doctrine of innovation”